What happens outside of the project folder?

 Papers I want to store for later use are sent to Zotero, again using a helpful web clipper tool.
 I prefer Zotero over some of the other major reference managers because it’s open source and developed by a non-profit organization.
 Once a paper is in my Zotero library, I’ll tag it with relevant topics and in some cases add a note to the entry with more specifics about how I envision using this reference.
 Zotero lets you create ‘Saved Searches’, which are essentially folders that update when new, relevant entries are added - I use these to maintain collections on general topics of interest.
 This strategy seems to hit the right balance for me between project-level organization of papers (being able to find it based on the topics tagged) and keeping things centralized (I only ever have one copy of a paper in my library).

 Easy annotation - I know that I am really vulnerable to the collector’s fallacy (the notion that gathering information is the same as learning the information).
 I also know that I’m less likely to read something in a timely manner with more complex workflows.
 That being said, I want the effort that goes into reading a paper to “pay off”; specifically, I want be able to easily find the notes that I took when I return to a paper, rather than having to re-read the entire thing over again.
 I lose handwritten notes too easily, and I get too distracted by one long word document / excel file of notes.
 My solution is to keep notes and annotations stored alongside the PDFs of the papers.
 Zotero (version 6 and onward) includes an excellent PDF reader that I use to read and annotate papers.
 Most importantly for me, notes and annotations from Zotero can be quickly pulled into Obsidian, creating a single note for each paper.
-I add a brief summary of key aspects of the paper (the aim, methods, results, synthesis of the paper, along with a ‘how am I going to use this’ section) to these notes.
-This keeps the bibliographic information and notes all together in the same place, while also making sure that information is easy to link to multiple projects.
+I add a brief summary of key aspects of the paper like the aims, methods, results, synthesis of the paper, along with a ‘how am I going to use this’ section - importantly, these summary sections are re-written in my own words, not quoted verbatim.
+This is a useful self-check of my understanding of the paper, and helps me to remember some of the key aspects of the paper (or at least, helps me remember that I read something about Topic XYZ, even if I can’t remember the exact information).
+While this is a pretty involved step, setting up my paper notes like this keeps the bibliographic information, reading notes, and my own thoughts on the paper all together in the same place.
+Using Obsidian also means that it’s easy to to link the paper notes to multiple projects.

 Making connections across resources - Some of the most interesting ideas stem from connections between two seemingly unrelated topics.
 Regardless of the method used to take notes, you will need to keep the notes you take organized.
 Much like how RStudio and the project folder helps you work in R, Obsidian is a text editing environment that helps you work with markdown text files.
-Because all notes for all projects are kept in the same place, it’s easier to see patterns and make connections, often across project/topic boundaries.
+One of the distinguishing features of Obsidian, though, is the use of internal links.
+These links between notes allow you to quickly tie together anything in your collection - reading notes, lab notebook entries, project summaries, grant plans, etc. etc. This not only makes it easier to see patterns and make connections within a topic, but it let’s you start to make connections across project/topic boundaries.

 As discussed elsewhere, I also use Obsidian as a digital lab notebook (and require you to do the same).
 The ability to use templates makes things like setting up experiments, recording the health of cultures, and keeping track of daily activities a little easier.
 And because it uses markdown files, you don’t have to worry about not being able to access data across systems.

 Integration - There’s no single perfect app that does everything I want to aid my workflow.
 I also don’t want to be reliant on a bunch of different apps and software (I know I am too easily distracted by the grandeur of these complex workflows to get any actual work done with them).
-Over time I’ve settled on the workflow described here, which relies on just a couple, relatively streamlined programs that integrate nicely with each other.
+Over time I’ve settled on the workflow described here, which relies on just a couple, relatively streamlined programs (Obsidian, Zotero, and RStudio) that integrate nicely with each other, and feed well into the Project Folder setup that’s been the focus of the rest of this site.
 Additionally, while relying on centralized systems, there’s no barriers to the flow of information and insight from outside to inside the project folders.
 For me, this is the most important aspect; to be able to go from a broad, centralized network of resources to highly specific application in individual projects.

 Final Words